skupperproject/skupper-example-redis/README.md

 ## Summary

-This example locates the redis server and sentinel services in different namespaces, on different clusters.
+This example locates the Redis Server and Sentinel services in different namespaces, on different clusters.
 Ordinarily, this means that they have no way to communicate unless they are exposed to the public internet.

-Introducing Skupper into each namespace allows us to create a virtual application network that can connect redis services in different clusters.
+Introducing Skupper into each namespace allows us to create a virtual application network that can connect Redis services in different clusters.
 Any service exposed on the application network is represented as a local service in all of the linked namespaces.

-The redis primary server is located in `north`, but the redis replica services in `west` and `east` can "see" it as if it were local.
+The Redis primary server is located in `north`, but the Redis replica services in `west` and `east` can "see" it as if it were local.
 Redis replica operations take place by service name and Skupper forwards the requests to the namespace where the corresponding server